DefectDojo/Documentation/docs/features.rst

  4. The 'id' for 'Todo' should be filled in as the 'open status key'
  5. The 'id' for 'Done' should be filled in as the 'closed status key'

- To obtain 'epic name id:
+ To obtain 'epic name id':
  If you have admin access to JIRA:

  1. visit: https://<**YOUR JIRA URL**>/secure/admin/ViewCustomFields.jspa